nemethviktor/GeoTagNinja/readme.md

 - SQLite is running x86 but fwiw the app isn't really memory-hungry so it will do.
 Chances are if you're still on a 1st-gen Intel Core you're not on Windows 7.
 Hopefully.
 - You'll need an ArcGIS API key to use the map search functionality.
 Register for free [here](https://developers.arcgis.com/)
 - You'll need a geoNames username and password to use toponomy search.
 Register for free [here](https://www.geonames.org/)

+## Possible Issues & Solutions

+- You get an "unauthorized" error when pulling data from the GeoNames API:
+	- Make sure you have provided a valid username and password for GeoNames in the Settings.
+For username _do not_ use your email address but just the username itself.
+If you think you've done everything correctly, do the following:
+		- If you need screenshots for the below visit [this](https://github.com/nemethviktor/GeoTagNinja/issues/13#issuecomment-1305805110) ticket reply.
+		- Download & install the newest sqlitebrowse from [here](https://download.sqlitebrowser.org/) (any version will do)
+		- Open sqlitebrowser and then in it open the file C:\Users\YOURUSERNAME\AppData\Roaming\GeoTagNinja\database.sqlite
+		- Go to Browse Data
+		- Pick the Settings table
+		- In the filter for the SettingID type in "geo" (or just find the value on the screenshot)
+		- Check that the username and password is what you'd expect to find (check for extraneous spaces pls).
+If it isn't, open a ticket.
+	- If everything looks as expected then try the following:
+		- In your browser go to http://api.geonames.org/findNearbyPlaceNameJSON?formatted=true&lat=47.3&lng=9&username=YOURUSERNAME&password=YOURPASSWORD (replace the username and pwd as required)
+		- You should get a JSON formatted API reply back that visibly looks like a description of a place (likely called Churzegg or some such).
+If you don't know what that is then have a look [here](https://github.com/nemethviktor/GeoTagNinja/issues/13#issuecomment-1305859987)
+		- If you instead get a reply that it's an invalid user or user account not enabled to use the free webservice then do as instructed/logical.